sentamalin/beakermentions-endpoint/README.md

 Do note that this is only an endpoint implementation; an endpoint only saves `source` URLs that mention a particular `target` URL to a `.webmention` file in the `target`'s drive.
 Any rendering of mentions (including which mentions to render) is done by an application itself after retrieving a `target`'s `sources`.

+For more information on Beakermentions, visit [Beakermentions: Webmentions for Beaker Browser][13]

 ## How This Works

 1. Alice writes a new file and saves it to `hyper://alice/microblog/a-good-day.md`.